Artist, Educator, Environmental Activist

 ABOUT

 I am an artist, educator and environmental activist from New Orleans.
-My artwork explores what it means to live in a time of global warming with a collective uncertain future, and specifically what that means for those of us living in Southern Louisiana.
+My artwork explores what it means to live in a time of global warming with a collective uncertain future.
 My practice explores the historical legacies that got us here to help imagine new possibilities for a livable future.
 My work is specifically rooted in Southern Louisiana, where I live, as a microcosm of our shifting time.

 STATEMENT

-I connect my message with my medium by divesting my work from fossil fuels as much as possible through my material choices, how I power my work and by not accepting fossil fuel funding.
-By working this way, I offer a slower, more intentional paradigm of engaging with our surroundings as an antidote to the short-sighted extractive consumption that has gotten us to this precarious moment.
+I work to divest my practice from fossil fuels through my material choices, studio energy sources, and refusal of fossil fuel funding.
+By working this way, I offer a slower, more intentional paradigm of engaging with our surroundings as an antidote to the short-sighted culture of consumption that has gotten us to this precarious moment.

 BIO

 I am an artist, educator and environmental activist raised and currently working in New Orleans.
 I received my BA from Brandeis University in 2009 and my MFA from the Cranbrook Academy of Art in 2016.
 I’ve exhibited widely around New Orleans and has shown around the country at Wave Hill, Bronx, NY; Laumeier Sculpture Park, St. Louis, MO; Dieu Donné, New York, NY; Asheville Museum of Art, Asheville, NC; Minnesota Center for the Book Arts, Minneapolis, MN, and other venues.
-My work has been featured in the New York Times, American Craft, Hand Papermaking, Garden&Gun, BOMB, Hyperallergic, Burnaway, the LA Times, the Boston Globe and more.
+My work has been featured in Frieze, The Art Newspaper, Art Review, The New York Times, American Craft, Hand Papermaking, BOMB, Hyperallergic, Burnaway, and more.
 My work is held in the collections of the City of New Orleans and the Ogden Museum of Southern Art.
 My work is included in two creative atlases by writer and activist Rebecca Solnit, Unfathomable City: A New Orleans Atlas, co-authored with Rebecca Snedeker and Nonstop Metropolis: A New York City Atlas, co-authored with Joshua Jelly-Schapiro.
-In 2021, I received the Monroe Fellowship Research Grant to create ink from fossil fuel pollution in collaboration with fence-line communities in Southern Louisiana.
-In 2022, I also received a Platforms Fund grant and a Puffin Foundation grant to support the fossil fuel pollution ink project.
-I am the 2022 South Arts Southern Prize winner as well as the South Arts Louisiana State Fellow.
+In 2022, I was awarded the South Arts Southern Prize; I was also the South Arts Louisiana State Fellow that year.